Medal.tv’s clipping service allows gamers to share the moments of their digital lives

 The company marks a return to the world of gaming for DeWitte, a serial entrepreneur who first started coding when he was 13 years old.

 Hailing from a small town in the Netherlands called Nijmegen, DeWitte first reaped the rewards of startup success with a gaming company called SoulSplit.
-Built on the back of his popular YouTube channel the SoulSplit game was launched with DeWitte’s childhood friend, Iggy Harmsen, and a fellow online gamer, Josh Lipson who came on board as SoulSplit’s chief technology officer.
+Built on the back of his popular YouTube channel, the SoulSplit game was launched with DeWitte’s childhood friend, Iggy Harmsen, and a fellow online gamer, Josh Lipson, who came on board as SoulSplit’s chief technology officer.

-At its height, Soulsplit was bringing in $1 million in revenue and employed roughly 30 people, according to interviews with DeWitte.
+At its height, SoulSplit was bringing in $1 million in revenue and employed roughly 30 people, according to interviews with DeWitte.

 The company shut down in 2015 and the co-founders split up to pursue other projects.
 For DeWitte that meant a stint working with Doctors Without Borders on an app called MapSwipe that would use satellite imagery to better locate people in the event of a humanitarian crisis.
-He also helped the non-profit develop a tablet that could be used by doctors deployed to treat Ebola outbreaks.
+He also helped the nonprofit develop a tablet that could be used by doctors deployed to treat Ebola outbreaks.

-Then in 2017, as social gaming was becoming more popular on games like Fortnite, DeWitte and his co-founders returned to the industry to launch Medal .tv.
+Then in 2017, as social gaming was becoming more popular on games like Fortnite, DeWitte and his co-founders returned to the industry to launch Medal.tv.

 It initially started as a marketing tool to get people interested in playing the games that DeWitte and his co-founders were hoping to develop.
-But as the clipping service took off, DeWitte and co. realized that they potentially had a more interesting social service on their hands.
+But as the clipping service took off, DeWitte and co. realized they potentially had a more interesting social service on their hands.

-“We were going to build a mobile app and were going to load a bunch of videos of people playing games and then we’re going to load videos of our games,” DeWitte says.
+“We were going to build a mobile app and were going to load a bunch of videos of people playing games and then we we’re going to load videos of our games,” DeWitte says.

 The service allows users to capture the last 15 seconds of gameplay using different recording mechanisms based on game type.
 Medal.tv captures gameplay on a device and users can opt-in to record sound as well.